 TransRockies Gravel Royale is only available for 350 riders in 3 race formats: 2-Day, 3-Day, and 4-Day Royal Flush.
 Registration opens annually in September, and 50% of early bird spots are reserved for female riders.
 Registration includes breakfast and dinner for the days you entered, tent camps for the nights registered, luggage transport, hot showers, race timing, and results.
 All participants and supporters will enjoy a final banquet in Fergie to celebrate the racers and best times in every category.
 Registrants also receive TransRockies Gravel Royale Starter Jersey, belt buckle, and Finisher Shirt.
 There are also add-ons available at extra cost for participants; Mechanical Package, Massage Package, Solo Tent Upgrade, and transport options for the various stage locations.

 Tent Camps are unique to this event, and the TransRockies team makes it a priority to ensure racers can recharge and relax at the end of each stage.
-Riders arrive at camps with the tents set up, your luggage waiting for you, cooking in progress, and shower trucks available.
+Riders arrive at camps with the tents set up, their luggage waiting for them, cooking in progress, and shower trucks available.
 There are even stations to wash your bike.
 The add-ons are available at each location as well.
 The host communities are resorts or mountain towns surrounded by the beauty of the Canadian Rocky Mountains.
 You will enjoy Panorama Mountain Resort and Nipika Mountain Resort, as well as Canal Flats and Fernie in British Columbia.